2021 ~ CCM's 5th Annual

 Joyce is constantly dealing with busted pipes and other minor maintenance issues.
 Thankfully, her neighbor Antilise, affectionately known as “Boss”, is well acquainted with repairs, and just down the road.
 If Boss can’t fix it, he knows who to call that can, and what a fair price is.
 Anitlise has a real heart for the CCM family and checks in daily to see what needs to be done, or which tasks are at hand.
 Marie Lande is a beautiful soul and a loving mother who was looking for a few hours of work to pick up each week to help provide for her family.
 She comes in 5 mornings a week when the kids are at school and takes a huge load off of Joyce's shoulders, by coming alongside and helping her with the monumental task of keeping a busy household clean.

 This employment that we are able to provide for both Antilese and Marie Lande gives them the opportunity to send their children to school and provide for their respective families.
-The annual costs for these two employees is $3,500.
+The annual costs of this need is $4,500.

 Meal time is one of big table fellowship and bonding, especially for kids who experienced food deprivation for the first several years of their early lives.
 CCM buys all of its produce locally supporting the community of Fort Jacques and Kenscoff farmers.
 We buy other staples in bulk from locally owned "depots" along the Kenscoff road and in Petionville.